-November’s selection — The Advantage of Being Poor, by Ernie Buresh
+November’s selection — The Advantage of Being Born Poor, by Ernie Buresh

 When you’re born poor, you quickly learn the difference between needs and wants.
 You want a new pair of shoes, but your parents can’t afford them.
 Instead, you need to make the old shoes last.
 So, your mother cuts out a piece of cardboard to fit inside the shoes you have.
 The cardboard covers a hole in the sole and the lesson sticks with you for the rest of your life.
 Ernie Buresh wore those shoes more than 80 years ago.
 While the shoes are long gone, Ernie’s memories of them provided the foundation for building his own soul thanks to many similar examples given to him by his mother.
 Now 88, Ernie reflects on a life that turned out to be more adventurous, more successful and more rewarding than he ever imagined.
 More than a biography, The Advantage of Being Born Poor not only examines one man’s life, but passes on the valuable advantages of hard work, learning from other people’s examples and making your own luck.